 - throwing away tweezers or other tools you might use to pick at scabs

 - placing lotion on scabs to relieve itching

 - placing bandage over the scab (but try to let it air out while you sleep)

 - wearing clothing that covers the scab

 The methods above don’t work for everyone.
 If you’re finding it hard to stop picking, consider seeking help from a therapist.
+The Healthline FindCare tool can provide options in your area if you don’t already have a doctor.
 Many people find relief through cognitive behavioral therapy.
 This type of behavioral therapy helps to rewire your thought patterns and behaviors.